techgeek68/static-site-nginx-centos-ssl/README.md

 # My Fun Website

 Welcome to **My Fun Static Website**!
-This project is a lively, interactive web page built with HTML, CSS, and JavaScript, deployed on a CentOS 10 server with Nginx.
+This project is a lively, interactive web page built with HTML, CSS, and JavaScript, deployed on a CentOS 10 server with Nginx HTTP web server.
 Featuring animated backgrounds, a joke generator, and party mode, it demonstrates professional web development practices.

 ## Features